 The prefix cottage describes a country house or a small village house.

-The word core relates to the 80s hardcore punk music scene and is used to delineate a new category or genre.
+The word core relates to the 80s hardcore punk music scene and delineates a new category or genre.

-The Cottagecore movement was started by early 2017 mentions of the term on Instagram and Tumbler.
+The Cottagecore movement was started in early 2017 when users began to mention the term on Instagram and Tumblr.